The 15 Arsenal players Wenger sold for £15m+ and what they did next

-As well as having an eye for a top young talent, long-time Arsenal manager Arsène Wenger knew when to get rid of a footballer at the peak of their value.
+As well as having an eye for top young talent, long-time Arsenal manager Arsene Wenger knew when to get rid of a footballer at the peak of their value.

 Countless players left Highbury or the Emirates Stadium for a big chunk of money, only to fail to deliver anything like the same consistency at their new home.

-One of the last two players to leave Arsenal under Wenger’s watch, joining Chelsea for £18million on the same day that Mathieu Debuchy was sold to Saint-Étienne.
+Giroud was one of the last two players to leave Arsenal under Wenger’s watch, joining Chelsea for £18million on the same day that Mathieu Debuchy was sold to Saint-Etienne.

-The Frenchman only scored four league goals in his final half-season with Arsenal, but he’s managed just one more in more than a year and a half in West London.
+The Frenchman only scored four league goals in his final half-season with Arsenal, and didn’t hit the ground running at Chelsea, managing just five goals in his first half-season there.

 Just over a week before Giroud’s exit, Alexis moved to Manchester United in a swap deal with Henrikh Mkhitaryan, with both players valued in the region of £30million.

-You don’t need reminding how terribly things have gone for the Chilean, who scored just five goals in 45 United games and none in his last 12 outings.
+You don’t need to be reminded of how terribly things went for the Chilean, who scored just five goals in 45 United games and none in his last 12 outings.

-Mhkitaryan didn’t do a great deal better, mind you, and both have moved to Serie A this season – the Armenian joining Roma on loan and Alexis making a temporary switch to Inter.
+Mhkitaryan didn’t do a great deal better, and both have moved to Serie A, where they’ve both tasted success – the Armenian winning the Conference League with Roma on loan and Alexis conquering Serie A and the Coppa Italia with Inter, albeit as a bit-part player.

 The other big-money departure in Wenger’s final window, Walcott moved north to join Sam Allardyce at Everton for £20miillion.

-That said, a return of eight goals and six assists in 60 league games won’t leave Arsenal fans thinking the club made a mistake letting him leave.
+A return of 10 goals in 77 league games for the Toffees didn’t leave Arsenal fans thinking the club made a mistake letting him go.

-Oxlade-Chamberlain left on the final day of the summer 2017 window in an effort to balance the books after the big-money arrival of Alexandre Lacazette, and injuries have meant it’s too early to tell whether Arsenal will live to regret the sale.
+Oxlade-Chamberlain left on the final day of the summer 2017 window in an effort to balance the books after the big-money arrival of Alexandre Lacazette.

-The England midfielder impressed in Liverpool’s run to the 2018 Champions League final, but serious injury kept him out of the World Cup and the bulk of last season.
+The England midfielder impressed in Liverpool’s run to the 2018 Champions League final, but serious injury kept him out of the World Cup and the bulk of the 2018-19 campaign.

-Vermaelen’s fitness was hardly a secret when he moved to Barcelona for £15million, but even with that knowledge his first few months went worse than could have been imagined.
+Vermaelen’s (lack of) fitness was hardly a secret when he moved to Barcelona for £15million in 2014, but even with that knowledge, his first few months went worse than could have been imagined.

-He played just 63 minutes in his first season, waiting until May for a debut runout against Deportivo La Coruña, and has only notched 1,000 minutes in one of his five seasons since leaving Arsenal (and even then, only just).
+He played just 63 minutes in his first season, waiting until May for a debut runout against Deportivo La Coruna, and only notched 1,000 minutes in one of the five seasons following his Arsenal departure (and even then, only just).

-Wenger had no choice but to sell Van Persie after he Dutchman’s inner child convinced him to join Man United, but that didn’t make the Dutchman’s goals in his first season at Old Trafford any less painful.
+Wenger had no choice but to sell Van Persie after the Dutchman’s inner child convinced him to join Manchester United, but that didn’t make Van Persie’s goals in his first season at Old Trafford any less painful.

 There were 30 of them in all, 26 in the league, as United won the title and finished 16 points clear of Arsenal in the process.